-Electron beam (EB) and microwave (MW) treatments are two of the most emerging biological decontamination techniques because in many cases provide distinct advantages over conventional processes in terms of product properties, process time saving, increased process yield and environmental compatibility [1].
-Both, EB (ionizing radiation) and MW (nonionizing radiation) sterilization techniques are based on the radiation ability to alter physical, chemical and biological properties of materials.
-Irradiation with electron beams was put forth as a very effective method for material biological decontamination because can produce ions, electrons, and free radicals at any temperature in the solid, liquid and gas [2, 3].
-EB radiation processes are very effective for sterilization but the required radiation dose is still high.
+Electron beam (EB) and microwave (MW) treatments are two of the most emerging biological decontamination techniques because in many cases provide distinct advantages over conventional processes in terms of product properties, process time saving, increased process yield and environmental compatibility.

+EB irradiation is very effective for sterilization but required radiation dose is still high.
 Low irradiation doses are required for the process efficiency and a high dose rate must be used to give large production capacities.
-Thus, for industrial scale processing, the problem of reducing the absorbed dose level as well as the electron beam cost is especially important.

 The main idea of this work was to combine the advantages of both, EB irradiation and MW irradiation, i.e. high EB irradiation efficiency and high MW selectivity and volumetric heating for biological waste processing.
 In this work, the research regarding the investigations on the influence of separate and combined EB and MW irradiation on decontamination of wheat flour, wheat bran and sewage sludge are presented.

-The first expected and obtained result was the decrease of the required EB absorbed dose level by additional use of MW irradiation.
+One of the expected and obtained result was the decrease of the required EB absorbed dose level by additional use of MW irradiation.

 Thus, the ionizing radiation costs could be much reduced and the application of low intensity EB accelerators will become very economically attractive in the field of biological waste processing.
-EB and MW application for biological waste processing is developed by the project "Study of the combined electron beam and microwave irradiation effects on some foods and therapeutic products", in the framework of the "Bio-Technologies Program" (BIOTECH in Romanian), within the National Program for Research, Development and Innovation, supported by the Education and Research Ministry.